greshake/i3status-rust/blocks.md

 `interval` | Update interval, in seconds. | No | `30`
 `format` | AA string to customise the output of this block.
 See below for available placeholders.
 Text may need to be escaped, refer to [Escaping Text](#escaping-text) | No | `"{total}"`
 `api_server`| API Server URL to use to fetch notifications. | No | `https://api.github.com`

-It requires a Github [personal access token](https://github.com/settings/tokens/new) with the "notifications" scope.
-It must be passed using the `I3RS_GITHUB_TOKEN` environment variable.

 ### Available Format Keys